Jan-Benedict Steenkamp

-Joannes Evangelista Benedictus Maria "Jan-Benedict" Steenkamp (born June 12, 1959) is a marketing professor and author.
+Joannes Evangelista Benedictus Maria "Jan-Benedict" Steenkamp (born June 12, 1959) is a Dutch-American marketing professor and author.
 He is the Knox Massey Distinguished Professor of Marketing at Kenan-Flagler Business School, University of North Carolina at Chapel Hill.
 He is also the co-founder and executive director of AiMark, a global center studying key marketing strategy issues.
 Steenkamp is the author of Time to Lead, Retail Disruptors, Global Brand Strategy, Brand Breakout and Private Label Strategy.
 He is one of the most cited scholars in business and marketing.

 Early life

 Steenkamp was born in Amsterdam, as the third child of Constance Marie Therèse (née Nolet), and Petrus Antonius Josephus Maria (Piet) Steenkamp (March 8, 1925 – January 8, 2016).
 In 1966, the family moved to Eindhoven where his father became full professor and dean at the Eindhoven University of Technology.
 His father founded the Christian Democratic Appeal (CDA) which was the senior party in the Dutch government for most of the period 1977–2010 and was the president of the Dutch Senate from 1983 to 1991.